CesiumGS/3d-tiles/README.md

 `asset` is an object containing properties with metadata about the entire tileset.
 Its `version` property is a string that defines the 3D Tiles version.
 The version defines the JSON schema for tileset.json and the base set of tile formats.
 The `tilesetVersion` property is an optional string that defines an application-specific version of a tileset, e.g., for when an existing tileset is updated.
 The `gltfUpAxis` property is an optional string that specifies the up-axis of glTF models contained in the tileset.

 `properties` is an object containing objects for each per-feature property in the tileset.
-This tileset.json snippet is for 3D buildings, so each tile has building models, and each building model has a `height` property (see [Batch Table](TileFormats/BatchTable/README.md)).
-The name of each object in `properties` matches the name of a per-feature property, and the name defines its `minimum` and `maximum` numeric values, which are useful, for example, for creating color ramps for styling.
+This tileset.json snippet is for 3D buildings, so each tile has building models, and each building model has a `Height` property (see [Batch Table](TileFormats/BatchTable/README.md)).
+The name of each object in `properties` matches the name of a per-feature property, and its value defines its `minimum` and `maximum` numeric values, which are useful, for example, for creating color ramps for styling.

 `geometricError` is a nonnegative number that defines the error, in meters, when the tileset is not rendered.